 Surgery is usually a last resort for me, so I decided to try everything else I could first – so in January of 2014 I stopped running, biking, and anything else that aggravated it.
 I continued to climb and use an elliptical trainer (the low impact was better), but only with the toe spacer.
 I bought new shoes in a bigger size with a bigger toe box.
 But the condition continued to deteriorate.
 I then decided to get some custom made orthotic inserts, made from a digital impression of my foot.

 What made you decide on surgery?

 By November of 2014, I had increased to two toe spacers, and my orthotics were tweaked to add a taller metatarsal lift.
 These minor changes helped a little, but was not enough.
 In a typical day my pain level was never more than 3 out of 10 or so, but I had had to eliminate so many things that most people take for granted – like going on a hike with my family.
 Friends and family began to bring up the idea of surgery, so I made an appointment.
+Here you can find excelpasswordrecovery the best tips for remving pain.
 The surgeon (actually the surgeon’s PA) gave me another cortisone shot, per their protocol, but it only helped for a day or two, and when I went back to see the actual surgeon, he could feel the neuroma between his hands and agreed that cutting it out was the best course of action.
 The informed me that by removing the nerve I would never get a neuroma in that spot again but I would no longer feel the inside of two of my toes.